 • Location: Corner of Kamehameha Avenue and Mamo Street

 • Opens: Wednesday and Saturday between 6:00 AM and 4:00 PM

 The Hilo Farmers market is one of the most popular markets on the Big Island.
 There are more than 200 vendors who sell fresh fruit and vegetables as well as locally made crafts.

 DAY 4 PAHOA

 Pahoa is located in the district of Puna and has around 900 inhabitants.
 You can find some nice bed and breakfasts, where you can stay.
 Though I would recommend to stay at an eco hostel called Hedonisia Hawaii.
 From there you can take various trips around the Puna district.

 KEHENA BLACK SAND BEACH

-The Kehena Black Sand Beach is a nudist beach where you can play frisbee naked, drink beer naked, play football naked and swim naked. hahahaha, go there!
+The Kehena Black Sand Beach is a nudist beach in Hawaii where you can play frisbee naked, drink beer naked, play football naked and swim naked. hahahaha, go there!

 Right at the entrance you can find the “signature tree”.
 Make sure to scratch your name in!